EvilMindDevs/hms-sdk-unity/README.md

 ### Downloading HMS AARs

-You need to import the HMS kit AAR

-To download the HMS kit AAR with its dependencies you can use Gradle with the following build.gradle:
+You need to include the HMS kit AAR and all its dependencies.
+To download the HMS kit AAR with all its dependencies you can use Gradle with the following build.gradle:

 ```gradle
 apply plugin: 'java'